 Walsingham is a tiny Norfolk village, but for centuries it has been a centre of pilgrimage from across Europe, because of an appearance of the Blessed Virgin Mary to a local noblewoman.
 Walsingham is a special place, where pilgrims experience rest, refreshment, peace, healing, and closeness to God.

-Our Director of Music, David Carter, is a member of the Order of St Mellitus.
+*Our Director of Music, David Carter, was a member of the Order of St Mellitus.
 He was admitted to this prestigious Order, and awarded the St Mellitus Medal, by the Bishop of London in 2016, to mark 50 years service as our Director of Music.

 GUSTO stands for "Gabriel's United Social Team Organisation", although nobody ever uses the full name!
 The members of GUSTO meet to plan our church's social life.
 They decide what social activities we will enjoy together each year, and they plan those events, or appoint other people to do so.